ChrisCablish/tic-tac-toe/thinking.md

 If player1 picks x, then player one goes first and uses x to select

 if player one picks o, then player 2 goes first with x

+// 1.
+Decide if p1 is X or O (p2 will be opposite)
+// 2.
+Symbol turn odd = X's turn even = O's turn.
+Always start with 1 (odd) use counter variable
+// 3.
+When a square is clicked, change board State to populate that square with an object

+// theObject = {
+// symbol: counter
+// player: 1
+// }

+// THERE IS A SYMBOL STATE AND A PLAYER STATE
+// SYMBOL STATE ALWAYS STARTS WITH X AND CHANGES EVERY TURN
+// PLAYER STATE CAN START AT 1 OR 2 DEPENDING ON WHAT IS CLICKED IN MENU PANEL

+// if player state is 2 and symbol state is "x" then square which was clicked during those states is populated
+// as follows

+// theObject = {
+// symbol: "x"
+// player: 2
+// }